-Shown below is the new hand-held LCD programmer which plugs into the ECU via a six foot cable.
+Shown below is the hand-held LCD programmer which plugs into the ECU via a six foot cable.
 This unit takes the place of the laptop used on most other programmable systems.
-The PGU uses a membrane switch keypad in place of the pushbuttons on earlier units.
+The PGU uses a membrane switch keypad.
 A fast forward scrolling button to quick scroll at 20 frames per push.

 The programmer contains seven push-buttons used to select and change functions.
 The < and > buttons allow the user to scroll left or right through the parameters.
 The +1, -1, +10, and -10 buttons allow the user to increase or decrease the value in the lower right of the LCD window.
 The value may be any number between 0 and 255.
 The larger the number, the more fuel that will be injected at that parameter or range.

-The picture on the left shows the RPM FUEL parameter at 4750 rpm with the fuel value set at 91.
-By hitting the +10 button once, the fuel value can be increased to 101, as shown in the picture on the right, thus richening the mixture at 4750 rpm.
+The picture on the left shows the RPM FUEL parameter at 5250 rpm with the fuel value set at 80.
+By hitting the +10 button once, the fuel value can be increased to 90, as shown in the second picture picture, thus richening the mixture at 5250 rpm.
+Also note on the right side of the screen, the built in AFR dats logging display which allows you to log AFRs at wide open throttle to quickly set rpm fuel values.

 Holding down any of these six buttons for more than 2 seconds permits you to advance ranges or values at the rate of 8 per second until the button is released.